‘Pump Rules’ Star Stassi Schroeder Loses Business Partnerships After Calling The Cops On Faith Stowers

 Stassi’s business partners particularly haven’t taken too kindly to this new information.
 Since the interview aired several days ago, The Basic B*tch author has lost three lucrative business deals.

-The razor company, Billie, confirmed to Page Six Style that they would be severing their relationship with the reality star.
+The razor company Billie confirmed to Page Six Style that they would be severing their relationship with the reality star.
 The company will be “ending all of our partnerships with anyone who isn’t supporting the fight against racism,” Billie wrote on their Instagram Friday.

-Vitamin startup, Ritual also cut ties with the reality star.
+Vitamin startup Ritual also cut ties with Stassi.

 “We have ended our partnership with Stassi,” Ritual said in a statement to Page Six Style.

 Stassi had also provided bridal columns for Glamour magazine.
 The star got engaged to fiance Beau Clark on the most recent season of Vanderpump Rules.
-Stassi has not written since March 11, and the company confirmed to Page Six Style that they have “has no plans to continue at this time.”
+Stassi has not written since March 11, and the company confirmed to Page Six Style that they have “no plans to continue at this time.”

 There has been no word from Kristen or Stassi or their representatives.